 Introducing a Static Site Blog with Pelican

 A few years ago I had played around with static site generators.
 A static site generator doesn’t use a database and complex server technology like WordPress.
 They are good for simple sites that are a few pages, a feed of posts and some categories and tags.
-In goes content as plain text files that you can edit with any editor and out comes a bunch of plain HTML files you can put anywhere.
-You can host a static site for super cheap (and even free) on any basic server.
+My ambitions are modest so it seemed perfect.
+In goes content as plain text files that I can edit with any editor and out comes a bunch of plain HTML files I can put anywhere.
+I can host a static site for super cheap (and even free) on any basic server.

 There are many static site generators.